-Monit is a free open source utility for managing and monitoring, processes, programs, files, directories and filesystems on a UNIX system.
+Monit is a small Open Source utility for managing and monitoring Unix systems.
 Monit conducts automatic maintenance and repair and can execute meaningful causal actions in error situations.

 You can also use Monit to monitor files, directories and filesystems on localhost.
 Monit can monitor these items for changes, such as timestamps changes, checksum changes or size changes.
 This is also useful for security reasons - you can monitor the md5 or sha1 checksum of files that should not change and get an alert or perform an action if they should change.

-Monit can monitor network connections to various servers, either on localhost or on remote hosts.
+Monitor network connections to various servers, either on localhost or on remote hosts.
 TCP, UDP and Unix Domain Sockets are supported.
-Network test can be performed on a protocol level; Monit has built-in tests for the main Internet protocols, such as HTTP, SMTP etc. Even if a protocol is not supported you can still test the server as you can configure Monit to send any data and test the response from the server.
+Network tests can be performed on a protocol level; Monit has built-in tests for the main Internet protocols, such as HTTP, SMTP etc. Even if a protocol is not supported you can still test the server as you can configure Monit to send any data and test the response from the server.

 Monit can be used to test programs or scripts at certain times, much like cron, but in addition, you can test the exit value of a program and perform an action or send an alert if the exit value indicates an error.
 This means that you can use Monit to perform any type of check you can write a script for.

 Finally, Monit can be used to monitor general system resources on localhost such as overall CPU usage, Memory and Load Average.